 It supports many advanced features for transferring, syncing, and managing files over the internet, such as the plug-in architecture for compressing files, running scripts, and restarting servers.

-Interarchy allows the user to transfer and manage data in the clouds.
-It ties nicely with both Amazon and Rackspace’s cloud file hosting services and comes with a Net Disks feature that allows the user to interact and work with remote files if they were local.
+Interarchy allows the user to transfer and manage data in the cloud.
+It ties nicely with both Amazon and Rackspace’s cloud file hosting services and comes with a Net Disks feature that allows the user to interact and work with remote files if they are local.